Tens of thousands without power in Nova Scotia as storm barrels through region

 In Nova Scotia, winds were gusting up to 110 km/h in western areas and were to spread east before diminishing overnight, the weather agency said.

-The province's power utility reported nearly 79,000 residents were affected by power outages at about 7 p.m. local time, many of which were concentrated along the south shore.
+The province's power utility reported fewer than 74,000 residents were affected by power outages at about 10 p.m. local time, many of which were concentrated along the south shore.

 A Nova Scotia Power spokesperson said downed trees have snapped power lines and broken utility poles, and the high winds have made it unsafe for crews to operate in several areas.